Dean Shiels: Coleraine

 On 30 January 2019, it was announced that Shiels had joined Coleraine on an 18-month contract.
 However, the contract was terminated via mutual agreement in August 2019.

 International career

 Shiels won his first Northern Ireland cap against Portugal in November 2005.
 He was recalled to the squad for the match against Scotland in August 2008 after an absence of 18 months.
 Shiels appeared as a second-half substitute in the goalless draw at Hampden Park.
 Northern Ireland manager Michael O'Neill said in February 2012 that Shiels could still have an international future.
 O'Neill selected Shiels during the 2012–13 season despite him playing in the Scottish Third Division.
 Shiels scored his first international goal on 12 September, in a 1–1 draw against Luxembourg.

 Managerial career

 Dungannon Swifts

 On 5 March 2021, it was announced that Shiels had been appointed manager of Dungannon Swifts, following the departure of Kris Lindsay.
+Shiels would depart the club in June 2023.

+Coleraine

+On 4 April 2024, Shiels was appointed as a first-team coach at Coleraine.
+In May 2024, it was confirmed that Shiels would become head coach at Coleraine following a restructuring of the management team which saw previous manager Oran Kearney move into a sporting director position.

+On 30 April 2025, it was announced that Shiels and Michael O'Connor had left their roles as Head Coach and Assistant Head Coach respectively.